ml-struct-bio/drgnai/README.md

 ```
 @article{drgnai,
-  title    = "Revealing biomolecular structure and motion with neural ab initio
+  title = "CryoDRGN-AI: neural ab initio reconstruction of challenging cryo-EM and cryo-ET datasets",
-              {cryo-EM} reconstruction",
-  author   = "Levy, Axel and Grzadkowski, Michal and Poitevin, Frederic and
+  author = "Levy, Axel and Raghu, Rishwanth and Feathers, Ryan and Grzadkowski, Michal and Poitevin, Frederic and
-              Vallese, Francesca and Clarke, Oliver B and Wetzstein, Gordon and
-              Zhong, Ellen D",
+            Johnston, Jake D, Vallese, Francesca and Clarke, Oliver B and Wetzstein, Gordon and Zhong, Ellen D",
-  journal  = "bioRxiv",
+  journal = "Nature Methods",
+  doi = 10.1038/s41592-025-02720-4,
-  pages    = "2024.05.30.596729",
+  url = nature.com/articles/s41592-025-02720-4,
   month = jun,
-  year     =  2024,
+  year = 2025,
-  language = "en"
 }
 ```

 ## Previous versions ##

-Below are major past releases of cryoDRGN with the features introduced in each:
+Past releases of cryoDRGN are listed below with the features introduced in each:

+### New in Version 0.2.2-beta ###

+ - `drgnai filter` interface for interactive filtering of particles
+ - Support for `$DRGNAI_DATASETS` dataset catalogue
+ - Cleaner tracking of configuration specifications

 ### Version 0.2.0-beta ###